Which Standard do we follow for Calibration of our Vibration Sensors

 Calibration of a Vibration Sensor is the process of checking whether or not the sensor is providing its intended/specified design output.

-The Standard that we follow for the process of Calibration is ISO 16063-21:2003.
+ISO 16063-21:2003.
 It specifies Methods for the calibration of vibration and shock transducers — Part 21: Vibration calibration by comparison to a reference transducer.
 Its abstract is as below:

 ISO 16063-21:2003 describes the calibration of rectilinear vibration transducers by comparison.
 Although it mainly describes calibration using direct comparison to a standard calibrated by primary methods, the methods described can be applied between other levels in the calibration hierarchy.